just-oblivious/swimpeek/README.md

-# LanePeek for Swimlane Turbine
+# SwimPeek for Swimlane Turbine

-LanePeek "connects the dots" between playbooks, components, applications, and other related resources  in Swimlane Turbine.
+SwimPeek "connects the dots" between playbooks, components, applications, and other resources in Swimlane Turbine.

-With LanePeek you can browse relationships between resources and answer questions like:
+With SwimPeek you can browse relationships between resources and answer questions like:
 - What playbooks are triggered when a record is created in this application?
 - What playbook-actions modify records in this application?
 - What workflows listen for (or emit) this flow event?